Free energy principle: Perceptual precision, attention and salience

-Optimizing the precision parameters corresponds to optimizing the gain of prediction errors (c.f., Kalman gain).
+Optimizing the precision parameters corresponds to optimizing the gain of prediction errors (cf., Kalman gain).
 In neuronally plausible implementations of predictive coding, this corresponds to optimizing the excitability of superficial pyramidal cells and has been interpreted in terms of attentional gain.

-Concerning the top-down vs bottom-up controversy that has been addressed as a major open problem of attention, a computational model has succeeded in illustrating the circulatory nature of reciprocation between top-down and bottom-up mechanisms.
-Using an established emergent model of attention, namely, SAIM, the authors suggested a model called PE-SAIM that – in contrast to the standard version – approaches the selective attention from a top-down stance.
-The model takes into account the forwarding prediction errors sent to the same level or a level above to minimize the energy function indicating the difference between data and its cause or – in other words – between the generative model and posterior.
-To enhance validity, they also incorporated the neural competition between the stimuli in their model.
-A notable feature of this model is the reformulation of the free energy function only in terms of prediction errors during the task performance:
+With regard to the top-down vs. bottom-up controversy, which has been addressed as a major open problem of attention, a computational model has succeeded in illustrating the circular nature of the interplay between top-down and bottom-up mechanisms.
+Using an established emergent model of attention, namely SAIM, the authors proposed a model called PE-SAIM, which, in contrast to the standard version, approaches selective attention from a top-down position.
+The model takes into account the transmission of prediction errors to the same level or a level above, in order to minimise the energy function that indicates the difference between the data and its cause, or, in other words, between the generative model and the posterior.
+To increase validity, they also incorporated neural competition between stimuli into their model.
+A notable feature of this model is the reformulation of the free energy function only in terms of prediction errors during task performance:

 where $E^{total}$ is the total energy function of the neural networks entail, and $\varepsilon^{KN}_{knm}$ is the prediction error between the generative model (prior) and posterior changing over time.

 Comparing the two models reveals a notable similarity between their respective results while also highlighting a remarkable discrepancy, whereby – in the standard version of the SAIM – the model's focus is mainly upon the excitatory connections, whereas in the PE-SAIM, the inhibitory connections are leveraged to make an inference.
 The model has also proved to be fit to predict the EEG and fMRI data drawn from human experiments with high precision.
 In the same vein, Yahya et al. also applied the free energy principle to propose a computational model for template matching in covert selective visual attention that mostly relies on SAIM.
 According to this study, the total free energy of the whole state-space is reached by inserting top-down signals in the original neural networks, whereby we derive a dynamical system comprising both feed-forward and backward prediction error.